AdobeDocs/analytics.en/help/technotes/privacy/faq.md

 GDPR and CCPA are good opportunities to re-consider your consent management strategy and practices.
 This includes determining when consent is needed and thinking about the value proposition for the user.
 Consider the value proposition for consumer privacy, which can help drive conversion and loyalty.
 The consent management space (e.g., tools, standards, best practices) is rapidly evolving, and is an area to watch.
 To minimize impact on user engagement, Controllers should work with vendors in this space as well as with their legal counsel, to ensure that they are following emerging laws and guidance on consent and cookies.
 Thinking about "experiential privacy" by using an on-brand, contextually relevant experience that sets out the value proposition of your data collection activities is a good strategy.

 You, as the Data Controller, are responsible for obtaining explicit consent from your Data Subjects before you collect data about them (possibly including Adobe Analytics data) and for implementing an [opt-out mechanism](https://www.adobe.com/privacy/opt-out.html#customeruse) on your web site.
-This lets your Data Subjects opt out of future Adobe Experience Cloud data collection.
+This lets your Data Subjects opt out of future Adobe CX Enterprise data collection.

 +++